Notation#

 (3 * 4)))

-# the same list in naked notation.
+# the same list in nude notation.

 indented lists are appended to the parent list: